opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard/how_to_build_dashboard_part2.rst

 .. rst-class:: block-step

-    27 _ Save again and click the Open page button to see the final result!
+    27 + Save again and click the Open page button to see the final result!

-Congratulations!
+.. rst-class:: block-prerequisite-congratulation

+ **CONGRATULATIONS!**

  You have finished this tutorial and you now know how to create a complete dashboard with linked widgets and how to format it with CSS classes!